ingeniamc/ingeniajumpstart/docs/source/pages/what_is_k2_base_camp.rst

 Usage
 =====

-The application is divided into three pages - a "Bootloader"-page to install firmware, a "Connection"-page to connect to the drive, and a "Controls"-page where you can enable and move the motors.
+The application is divided into three pages:

+* *Bootloader* - install firmware
+* *Connection* - connect to the drive
+* *Controls* - enable and move the motors

 Connection Page
 ---------------